 If required new stickers are available to be purchased.
 For further information contact the Department's Occupational Health and Safety Advisory Service on 1300 074 715 or email

 - Principals should ensure that basketball towers, backboards and rings are inspected quarterly.
 Details of inspections and maintenance need to be recorded and retained at the school.
 See the OHS Hazard Management webpage for relevant checklist.

 - Anyone using movable soccer goals in schools must be supervised when using the goals and not be permitted to hang or swing from them at any time.

 - Injuries and deaths caused by soccer goals have occurred due to the following:

 - inappropriate use, such as swinging on goalposts or cross bars.

-Important: As of 31 December 2010 the supply of moveable soccer goals weighing more than 28kg must comply with Playing field equipment – Soccer Goals – Safety aspects - AS4866.1-2007.
-A key requirement of the standard is to ensure that moveable soccer goals have permanent labelling and informing of the dangers of improper use or goals installation.
+Important: As of 31 December 2010 the supply of movable soccer goals weighing more than 28kg must comply with Playing field equipment – Soccer Goals – Safety aspects - AS4866.1-2007.
+A key requirement of the standard is to ensure that movable soccer goals have permanent labelling and informing of the dangers of improper use or goals installation.
 Information on the standard see: